 Programs like these can get your high school student starting to think about investing, and do it in a way that is legal, and useful!

 I strongly recommend getting starting investing in high school, even if you only have $100 to start.
 Understanding by doing it is so important.
+It also put me on the track to financial independence in my 30s.

 What are your thoughts on getting started investing in high school?